 How do I sign up?

 Visit our Lessons page to look at the variety of lessons we offer.
-Purchases can be made online or in person at our office.
+Purchases can be made through our website here or in person at our office.

 Why is warm water important?

 We keep our pool at 89 degrees year round because it allows our students to swim in a relaxed environment.
 A cold pool usually results in cold, shivering students.
 Who, in turn, will not be relaxed when it’s time to swim.
 A warm and relaxed environment creates a comfortable and fluid swimmer.

 Our philosophy is “The sooner the better, and it’s never too late”.
 The majority of students who start at a very young age will master the water and be able to navigate pools on their own before they turn two.
 Ages two, three and four are fine ages to start, although sometimes children at this age experience more anxiety and emotional obstacles.
 As a child grows and becomes a teenager or an adult, they will often find that it is more of a struggle to learn to swim because of the mental hurdles they must overcome.
 However, an open mind and commitment can often lead to great success.

 Disposable diapers will not be allowed to be worn at our swim school.
 There will be cloth swim diapers for sale on location for your convenience.

 How do you ensure that babies and small children don’t drink or choke on the water?